-When you want all the cozy, warm flavors of Indian food with one-pan convenience, try these Sheet Pan Chicken Shawarma Bowls.
+When you want all the cozy, warm flavors of Middle Eastern food with one-pan convenience, try these Sheet Pan Chicken Shawarma Bowls.
 They’re made using just one pan so clean up is easy – and they’re packed with veggies.

 This post was created in partnership with our friends at Primal Kitchen.

 I’m here for the food.

-More specifically, I’m here for the Indian food and these Sheet Pan Chicken Shawarma Bowls.
+More specifically, I’m here for these Sheet Pan Chicken Shawarma Bowls.
 They’re my current obsession.
-Think: Burrito bowl, but with warm, Indian food-inspired spices like cumin, coriander, paprika, and turmeric.
+Think: Burrito bowl, but with warm, Middle Eastern-inspired spices like cumin, coriander, paprika, and turmeric.
 Piled high with roasted veggies, crisp lettuce, crunchy cucumbers, and sweet cherry tomatoes then drizzled with a cilantro-lime sauce.

 This post contains affiliate links that will not change your price but will share some commission.